citusdata/citus_docs/performance/scaling_data_ingestion.rst

     SELECT master_create_distributed_table('events', 'time', 'append');

     -- Add data into a new staging table
-    CREATE UNLOGGED TABLE stage_1 (LIKE events);
-    COPY stage_1 FROM 'path-to-csv-file' WITH CSV; -- followed by CSV data
+    \COPY events FROM 'path-to-csv-file' WITH CSV

-    -- Add the data in the staging table to a new shard in the events table and drop the staging table SELECT master_append_table_to_shard(master_create_empty_shard('events'), 'stage_1', 'master-node', 5432);
-    DROP TABLE stage_1;

-Note that copying to the staging table and appending to a shard need to be in separate transactions.
-Otherwise, the data would not yet be visible to the workers when trying to append.
-You can choose to make the staging table unlogged for better performance if you can easily reload the data.
-To learn more about the master_append_table_to_shard and master_create_empty_shard UDFs, please visit the :ref:`user_defined_functions` section of the documentation.

-The example above uses master_create_empty_shard to create a new shard every time new data is ingested, which allows many files to be ingested simultaneously, but may cause issues if queries end up involving thousands of shards.
+COPY creates new shards every time it is used, which allows many files to be ingested simultaneously, but may cause issues if queries end up involving thousands of shards.
+An alternative way to ingest data is to append it to existing shards using the master_append_table_to_shard function.
+To use master_append_table_to_shard, the data needs to be loaded into a staging table and some custom logic to select an appropriate shard is required.

-One way to solve this problem is to define a function that selects either a new or existing shard:

 ::

+    -- Prepare a staging table
+    CREATE TABLE stage_1 (LIKE events);
+    \COPY stage_1 FROM 'path-to-csv-file WITH CSV

-    SELECT master_append_table_to_shard(choose_shard('events'), 'stage_1', 'master-node', 5432);
+    -- In a separate transaction, append the staging table SELECT master_append_table_to_shard(select_events_shard(), 'stage_1', 'master-node', 5432);

 An example of a shard selection function is given below.
 It appends to a shard until its size is greater than 1GB and then creates a new one, which has the drawback of only allowing one append at a time, but the advantage of bounding shard sizes.

 ::

-    CREATE OR REPLACE FUNCTION choose_shard(table_id regclass) RETURNS bigint AS $$ DECLARE
+    CREATE OR REPLACE FUNCTION select_events_shard() RETURNS bigint AS $$ DECLARE
       shard_id bigint;
     BEGIN
       SELECT shardid INTO shard_id
       FROM pg_dist_shard JOIN pg_dist_shard_placement USING (shardid)
-      WHERE logicalrelid = table_id AND shardlength < 1024*1024*1024;
+      WHERE logicalrelid = 'events'::regclass AND shardlength < 1024*1024*1024;

       IF shard_id IS NULL THEN
-        /* no shard smaller than 1GB, create a new one */ SELECT master_create_empty_shard(table_id::text) INTO shard_id;
+        /* no shard smaller than 1GB, create a new one */ SELECT master_create_empty_shard('events') INTO shard_id;
       END IF;

       RETURN shard_id;